octoml/octoai-textgen-cookbook/simple_chat/README.md

 You've probably been exposed to other LLM providers like OpenAI or Antropic; the idea with this line is that you can import the OctoAI LLM endpoint as a drop-in replacement to other LLM endpoints you might have used in the past!

-2. Then to instantiate your LLM that you'll be using in your chain, you have to enter the lines below:
+2. To instantiate the OctoAI LLM that you'll be using to power your chain, you have to add the lines below:

 ```python
 llm = OctoAIEndpoint(